sarayuraj18/Customer_shopping_Analysis/README.md

 # Retail Sales Analysis using SQL and Power BI

 ## Project Overview
-This project analyzes retail customer purchasing behavior using SQL and visualizes insights using Power BI.
+This project analyzes retail sales of customers using SQL and visualizes insights using Power BI.

 ## Tools Used
 - MySQL